 - Was the package never physically present on the truck?

-If the package is usable and the variance is just a quantity short (or, rarely, an unexpected long), it’s an Accept + Adjust with the Damage / Theft / Spoilage / Mandatory State Destruction / Internal QA Sample reason that fits.
+If the package is usable and the variance is just a quantity short or unexpected long, it’s an Accept + Adjust with the state-supported reason that fits.

 If everything matches, it’s an Accept, and you do not touch Adjust or Reject.